biblius/hextacy/README.md

 ### **Crypto**

-Contains cryptographic utilities for encrypting, signing and generating tokens.
+Contains cryptographic utilities for encrypting and signing data and generating tokens.

 ### **Web**